Don-Wealth/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 10.
 Look in the mirror, script that sets the mode of the file hello the same as olleh’s mode.

 Task 11.
 Directories, a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users and regular files will not be changed.

+Task 12.
+More directories, a  script that creates a directory called my_dir with permissions 751 in the working directory.